 A New World and a New Globe

 The cosmology of 1500 was that of Aristotle.
-He divides the universe into two parts, the supralunary where nothing changes and everything moves in perfect circles, and the imperfect and sometimes chaotic sublunary.
+He divided the universe into two parts, the supralunary where nothing changes and everything moves in perfect circles, and the imperfect and sometimes chaotic sublunary.
 The sublunary consists of concentric spheres of the four elements, these being earth, water, air and fire.
 The four elements interact where earth emerges from water, and that interaction is what makes life possible.

 Earth emerging from water, that was the puzzle.
 If the spheres had a common center, the sphere of water would totally encompass the sphere of earth and there would be no dry land for us to walk upon.
 Natural philosophers debated whether it was the sphere of earth or the sphere of water that had been displaced from the center of the universe, but they understood that it had to be one or the other.
 The amount of dry land on the earth-and-water globe could be as little as one quarter of its surface, in which case there were no significant lands yet to be found.
 But it could be as high as one half of the globe’s surface, in which case there were substantial undiscovered lands somewhere to the south of the Eurasian land mass.
 Such was the consensus by 1475.

 There were a few dissenters.
 These included Robert Grosseteste (1175-1253) and Marsilius of Inghen (1340-96), who argued that there were no separate spheres of earth and water, and that the water simply lay in depressions on the earth’s surface.
 The writings of both authors were in print during the Renaissance.